yhw086/PowerOutageAnalysis/README.md

 **"Does the occurrence of 'Extreme' climate conditions (including both El Niño and La Niña), as defined by the Oceanic Niño Index,  versus 'Normal' conditions significantly influence the average duration of power outages in the United States?"**.

 ### Introduction to the Datasets in this Study
-Power outage represents a significant challenge, which impacts to our environment.
-Understanding the factors influencing power outage duration is significant for developing effective strategies to enhance the time to restoration and minimize its disruptions.
-In this project, we aim to investigate the relationship between the normal and extreme conditions and the duration of power outages.
+Power outages pose significant challenges and have a profound impact on our environment.
+Understanding the factors that influence the duration of power outages is crucial for developing effective strategies to enhance restoration times and minimize disruptions.
+In this project, we aim to explore the correlation between normal and extreme weather conditions and the duration of power outages.

+### Data Source:
-Before investigating our project, we read the excel data into the notebook.
-The dataset is sourced from the Purdue University laboratory, titled Major Power Outage Risks in the U.S..
-The dataset has 1534 rows which represents the number of time the power outage happen in the U.S. The dataset has 56 columns.
-Since we aim to learn the relationship between the climate and power outages, we select 7 columns to use, including 'Year', 'Anomaly.level', 'Climate.category', 'Cause.category', 'Cause.category.detail', 'Outage.duration', 'Customers.affected', 'Climate'.
+The dataset used in this study is obtained from Purdue University's laboratory and is titled "Major Power Outage Risks in the U.S.".
+It comprises 1,534 records, each representing a power outage event in the United States, and includes 56 columns.
+To focus on the relationship between climate and power outages, we have selected 7 key columns for analysis:including `Year`, `Anomaly.level`, `Climate.category`, `Cause.category`, `Cause.category.detail`, `Outage.duration`, `Customers.affected`, `Climate`.

 - `Year`: Indicates the year when the outage event occurred.
 - `Anomaly.level`: This represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season.
 It is estimated as a 3-month running mean of ERSST.v4 SST anomalies in the Niño 3.4 region (5°N to 5°S, 120–170°W).